Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Method

 \section{Method}

-We assume a setting where we are given a pretrained DM trained on \textit{biased data} and a reference distribution of the sensitive attributes $\mathbf{p^a_{ref}}$.
+We assume a setting where we are given a pretrained DM trained on \textit{biased} data and a reference distribution of the sensitive attributes $\mathbf{p^a_{ref}}$.
 Our goal is to generate data from the DM, whose generated attribute distribution $\mathbf{p^a_{\theta}}$ best approximates the reference $\mathbf{p^a_{ref}}$ without retraining.
 The key idea is to \textit{jointly} guide the denoising of a batch of samples such that $\mathbf{p^a_{ref}}$ $\approx$ $\mathbf{p^a_{\theta}}$.
 Directly computing $\mathbf{p^a_{\theta}}$ in a closed form is intractable.
-Instead, we train an \textbf{Attribute Distribution Predictor}, a small network that maps the intermediate batch features of a diffusion network to an estimate of attribute distribution $\mathbf{\hat{p}^a_{\theta}}$.
+Instead, we train an \textbf{Attribute Distribution Predictor}, a linear projection that maps the intermediate batch features from \textit{h-space} of a denoising network to an estimate of attribute distribution $\mathbf{\hat{p}^a_{\theta}}$.